hashgraph/hedera-mirror-node/docs/testing.md

 1. Run performance tests on current schema (follow steps in "REST API performance testing" section).
 2. Migrate the schema manually.
 3. Run performance tests on new schema (follow the steps in "REST API performance testing" section).
-   Use `hedera.mirror.querySetsFile` configuration to ensure that query sets generated in first run are used in this second run too.
+   Use `hedera.mirror.rest.querySetsFile` configuration to ensure that query sets generated in first run are used in this second run too.
 4. Compare the results manually.